Sascha Riether: Schalke 04

 Riether pictured during his time at Schalke 04 in 2016.

 Following Freiburg's relegation from the Bundesliga, Riether signed for Schalke 04 on 23 July 2015, signing a one–year contract and an option of extending for another season.
 Upon joining the club, he was given a number 27 shirt ahead of the new season.

 Riether made his Schalke 04 debut, where he started the whole game, in a 3–1 win over Werder Bremen in the opening game of the season.
 Since making his Schalke 04 debut, Riether appeared in and out of the first team, due to facing strong competition with Júnior Caiçara over the right–back position.
 As a result, he often rotate with Caiçara over the right–back position throughout the 2015–16 season.
-Despite this, Riether played a role in the UEFA Europa League in two separate matches, which he assisted two times, both a win against Asteras Tripoli and APOEL; and ultimately helped the club reach the knockout stage.
+Despite this, Riether played a role in the UEFA Europa League in two separate matches, which he assisted two times, both a win against Asteras Tripolis and APOEL; and ultimately helped the club reach the knockout stage.
 Later in the 2015–16 season, Riether later played in the centre–back position on two occasions, coming against Borussia Dortmund and Bayern Munich.
 At the end of the 2015–16 season, he went on to make twenty appearances (16 of which were in the starting eleven) in all competitions.
 Following this, the club opted to take up their option of a contract extension that would ensure Riether remained under contract for the 2016–17 season.

 However, at the start of the 2016–17 season, Riether continued to find himself in competition over the right-back position, with Caiçara and new signing, Coke.
 He made his first appearance of the season, coming on as a 77th-minute substitute, in a 4–1 win against FC 08 Villingen in the first round of the DFB–Pokal.
 Riether then started twice for Schalke 04, playing in the right–back position against 1.
 FC Köln and Hoffenheim.
 After the club qualified for the UEFA Europa League, he started two matches in the UEFA Europa League against Nice and Red Bull Salzburg.
 Throughout most of the 2016–17 season, Riether struggled to regain his first team place, due to Benedikt Höwedes being preferred instead as a right–back and was placed on the substitute bench.
 By late–April, he appeared four matches, including two starts against Ajax in the UEFA Europa League and FC Ingolstadt.
 At the end of the 2016–17 season, making 9 appearances in all competitions, Riether was released by the club.